AACTA Raymond Longford Award

 The recipient of the inaugural AACTA Raymond Longford Award, presented in January 2012, was acclaimed cinematographer, Don McAlpine.
 Producer Al Clark was awarded the AACTA Raymond Longford Award in January 2013.

-Actress Jacki Weaver received the AACTA Raymond Longford Award at the 3rd AACTA Awards in January 2014 — see profile below.
+Actress Jacki Weaver received the AACTA Raymond Longford Award at the 3rd AACTA Awards in January 2014.

 For a list of all past Raymond Longford Award Recipients, click here.

-3rd AACTA Raymond Longford Award - Jacki Weaver
+3rd AACTA Raymond Longford Award Recipient - Jacki Weaver

-One of Australia's most loved and respected actors, Jacki Weaver is the recipient of the 3rd AACTA Raymond Longford Award.
+Jacki Weaver, one of Australia's most loved and respected actors, is the recipient of the 3rd AACTA Raymond Longford Award.

 With an entertainment career that spans five decades, it has been said of Jacki that "she was born to act".
 An AACTA International Award winner, a multiple AFI Award winner and two time Oscar nominee, Jacki is known for her diminutive height, her towering presence, her quick wit and a damned infectious grin.